-We maintain a retirement savings plan, or 401(k) plan, that is intended to qualify for favorable tax treatment under Section 401(a) of the Code, and contains a cash or deferred feature that is intended to meet the requirements of Section 401(k) of the Code.
-U.S. employees who are at least 21 years of age are generally eligible to participate in the 401(k) plan, subject to certain criteria.
+We maintain a retirement savings plan, or 401(k) plan, that is intended to qualify for favorable tax treatment.
+U.S. employees are generally eligible to participate in the 401(k) plan, subject to certain criteria.
 Participants may make pre-tax and certain after-tax (Roth) salary deferral contributions to the plan from their eligible earnings up to the statutorily prescribed annual limit under the Code.
-Participants who are 50 years of age or older may contribute additional amounts based on the statutory limits for catch-up contributions.
-Participant contributions are held in trust as required by law.
-An employee's interest in his or her salary deferral contributions is 100% vested when contributed.
-We have the ability to make matching and discretionary contributions under the plan but did not make any contributions to the 401(k) plan in 2021.
+We provide matching contributions to the 401(k) Plan in an amount equal to 100% of each participant's contribution up to a maximum of 4% of the participant's annual eligible cash compensation, subject to certain other limits.